- How often do air filters need to be changed?

-A heat pump is a combination of heating and air conditioning system.
+A heat pump is a combination of a heating and air conditioning systems.
 You can install a heat pump with a variety of indoor systems, including all-electric and dual-fuel, to keep you comfortable all year.

 In the winter, a heat pump takes the heat from the cold outside air and brings it inside to heat your home.
-However, sometimes this is not enough heat to meet your desired warmth, so generally, people use an electric heater or gas furnace to supplement the heat pump.
+However, sometimes this is not enough heat for your desired warmth, so generally, people use an electric heater or gas furnace to supplement the heat pump.

 Variable speed equipment is typically more efficient and creates a more comfortable environment for you.
 Traditional systems only read temperature and only use one-speed fans.
 Variable airflow systems have variable-speed fans that are more efficient because they run at lower speeds when higher speeds are not necessary.
 They also read both temperature and humidity.
 Therefore, these systems remove more moisture than traditional systems do, increasing your comfort when it is hotter outside.
 Finally, variable-speed fans are typically quieter because they are able to run more slowly when appropriate.

 What is a two-stage compressor?

 As the name suggests, a two-stage compressor operates in two stages.
 Some two-stage compressors have one compressor with two stages, while others have two separate compressors.
 In either case, the unit runs in the lower stage, which is less than full capacity, the majority of the time.
 However, on the hottest days, it utilizes stage two, which operates at full capacity.
 Since the system is not running at full capacity all the time, it is quite efficient, which will save you on energy bills.

 An alternative to two-stage compressors is variable-speed compressors, which run at even lower capacity, meaning greater efficiency.

 What is a dual-fuel system?